Rogue River Intro to River Running

 Escape your cell phone and fast paced life for two days on the famous Rogue River.
-While here you will learn how to paddle an inflatable kayak through the beginner friendly class II rapids of the Rogue River’s recreation section.
-This federally protected section of river is home to numerous scenic gorges which leave floaters awestruck by their rugged beauty and excited by their thrilling whitewater.
+On this adventure learn the basics of paddling inflatable kayaks or bring the younger kids and float together in a paddle raft as a team.
+In either craft this trip includes plenty of swimming, wildlife, fun and amazing scenery.
+The 2-day section of the federally protected Rogue River is home to numerous scenic gorges which have left many a paddler awestruck by their rugged beauty and excited by their thrilling whitewater.

-This trip starts off with a day of warm-up rapids allowing paddlers to gain confidence and hone their skills in our custom designed SOTAR inflatable kayaks.
-By the end of day-one you will feel like the paddle in your hand is a natural extension of our arm, and your boat, an extension of your body.
-As your skills grow so does the scenery and the whitewater making this the perfect trip to learn on.
+This trip starts off with a day of warm-up rapids allowing paddlers to gain confidence and hone their skills in our inflatable kayaks or a raft.
+By the end of day-one paddlers often feel like the paddle in their hand is a natural extension of their arm, and their boat, an extension of their body.
+As the trip progresses and paddlers skills improve the whitewater also becomes a little harder making it the perfect first time river trip.

 Day-two is the whitewater day with class II rapids that will certainly challenge your skills, but ultimately just build your confidence.
 Most find themselves cheering with joy and laughing with excitement as they paddle their individual boats crashing through the waves.